saveryanov/worldmap-generator/README.md

 ## Usage

-You can find usage example at /examples/example.js.
+You can find usage example at /examples/example2d.js.
+3D generator in progress.

 Simple usage is: